interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

-# Pre-Shared Key
+# Pre-Shared Key Transport Protocol

 The Pre-Shared Key (PSK) protocol is an end-to-end transport protocol, used by the sender and receiver of an ILP payment to decide on a condition and fulfillment for a payment.
-By default, the protocol also encrypts any additional data sent along with the payment, using [AES-256-CTR](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
-The PSK data is authenticated through an [HMAC-SHA-256](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) which is used to generate the fulfillment of a PSK payment.
-The entirety of the PSK data, including public headesrs, encrypted private headers, and encrypted private data, is expected to be encoded into an octet-stream that forms the data portion of the [ILP Packet](https://github.com/interledger/rfcs/blob/master/0003-interledger-protocol/0003-interledger-protocol.md).
+By default, the protocol also encrypts any additional data sent along with the payment, using [AES-256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+The full ILP payment is authenticated through an [HMAC-SHA-256](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) which is used to generate the fulfillment of a PSK payment.
+The entirety of the PSK data, including public headers, encrypted private headers, and encrypted private data, is encoded into an octet-stream that forms the data portion of the [ILP Packet](https://github.com/interledger/rfcs/blob/master/0003-interledger-protocol/0003-interledger-protocol.md).
+The PSK data is authenticated via AES-256-GCM in addition to the HMAC-SHA-256 which authenticates the full ILP payment.

 Pseudocode for this protocol can be read [at the bottom of this spec](#pseudocode).